emperorofmars/stf-unity/readme.md

 ![Screenshot of an STF file's inspector in Unity.](./doc/img/import_settings.png)

 ## STF Format
-STF is a binary format consisting of an arbitrary amount of chunks.
-The first chunk is always a UTF-8 encoded definition in the JSON format.
-All further chunks are optional binary buffers which have to be referenced by the JSON definition.
+STF is a binary format made up of at least one chunk, which is always a UTF-8 encoded definition in the JSON format.
+All further chunks are optional buffers which have to be referenced by the JSON definition.

 The STF format is similar to GLTF 2.0, but differs in significant ways.

 Everything is addressed by UUID.
 It must persist between import and export.

 Every asset, node, component and resource has a type.
-The importer/exporter component for each object is selected by its type.
+The importer/exporter for each object is selected by its type.
 Support for additional types can be hot-loaded.
 If a type is not supported, the JSON and all referenced objects have to be preserved and reexported unless manually removed.
+(This is implemented only for components currently)

 A file cannot be changed automatically between import and export, unless explicitly desired by the user.

+### JSON Definition
-The JSON definition has 6 properties in the root object:
+The JSON definition has 6 properties in the root object.
 - **meta:** Information about the author, copyright, etc...
 - **main:** UUID of the main asset.
 - **assets:** A dict of UUID -> assets pairs.
 Assets can list node UUID's and resource UUID's, depending on the asset type.